 Bottom Line for Portland

-In Multnomah County, 28,000 women (1 of every 7 women) are physically abused by an intimate partner every year.
+In Multnomah County, 1 of every 7 women are physically abused by an intimate partner every year.
 Portland does not currently have sufficient capacity to serve survivors in danger.
-Last year, over 8,000 requests for emergency shelter in Oregon were unmet.
-Donate to Bradley Angle to close that gap.
-Last year, we provided 43% of shelter space given to DV survivors in the county (JOHS data) and our wraparound services ensure that survivors are economically empowered and healed.
+And there are even fewer resources for survivors from the Black/African American and LGBTQIA2S+ communities.

 Diversity, Equity, and Inclusion